Vasi012/PP5-Predictive-Analysis/README.md

 ![test](/static/images/test.png)

 - Because just pointing out that there are no placeholders is not enough to determine which variables to include.
-- However, the code seems to work as expected, therefore I have decided to ignore this warnings.
+- However, the code seems to work as expected, therefore I have decided to ignore these warnings.

 - Furthermore, as the front-end of the website has been built using Streamlit, there is not any reason to check the front-end using Wave or Lighthouse, as the website has not been built by me.
 However, everything works as expected, all the pictures and text are loading fast and as expected.